runtimeverification/iele-semantics/data.md

-EVM Words
+IELE Words
 =========

-EVM uses bounded 256 bit integer words, and sometimes also bytes (8 bit words).
+IELE uses arbitrary-precision integers, and sometimes also bytes (8 bit words).
 Here we provide the arithmetic of these words, as well as some data-structures over them.
 Both are implemented using K's `Int`.